What is and isn’t an Arctic tern?

 Where can I find out more and what can I do to help?

-What else is amazing about Arctic terns?
+What are some amazing facts about Arctic terns?

 The oldest recorded arctic tern was at least 34.
 Assuming it migrated along the European routes to the Netherlands, it will have travelled 54,000 x 34 miles.
 That’s 1,836,000 miles, which is almost 4 times to the Moon and back.